asurati/wip.src/content/post/2022-05-31-hd7350-demo-a-triangle.md

 units has each of its sides measuring `2 * 1.8 / tan(pi/3) = 2.07846096908`
 units.

-The ViewPort stretches the horizontal units by a factor of 16/9, with respect to the vertical units.
-Hence, the base of the triangle must be *compressed* by that same amount before performing the ViewPort Transformation.
+The transformation stretches the horizontal units by a factor of 16/9, with respect to the vertical units.
+Hence, the base of the triangle must be *compressed* by that same factor before performing the transformation.

-That compression gives a triangle base of `2.07846096908 * 9 / 16 = 1.16913429511` in NDC units.
+That compression gives a base-length of
+`2.07846096908 * 9 / 16 = 1.16913429511` units.
 Therefore, the X co-ordinates of the bottom-left and bottom-right vertices should be changed to `-1.16913429511/2 = -0.58456714755` and `1.16913429511/2 = 0.58456714755` units, respectively.